-Cats' ears can be affected by more or less serious pathologies or infections, you should never neglect them and leave a problem lying around that might seem trivial to us at first.
+Cats' ears can be affected by more or less severe pathologies or infections; you should never neglect them and leave a problem lying around that might seem trivial to us at first.
 Here are the most common diseases in cat ears:

 It is the result of an infection by a parasite or bacteria.
 The primary cause of otitis externa in cats is ear mites (mites, Otodectes cynotis, invade the ear canal).
 It is usually spotted by the "coffee grounds"-looking deposit in the cat's ear and the unbearable itching it causes.

 Rather inflammatory, here it is the inner ear or the middle ear that is affected.
-A foreign body that has fallen into the ear canal can also cause internal otitis.
-The cat generally has its ears lowered, and shakes its head, it can even stagger or lose its balance if the inner ear is affected.
+A foreign body falling into the ear canal can also cause internal otitis.
+The cat generally has his ears lowered and shakes his head; he can even stagger or lose his balance if the inner ear is affected.

 Deafness in cats

 Cats can also be deaf.
-It happens that the cat is deaf only in one ear, we meet for example this case in white cats with odd eyes (one blue eye and the other of another color), the deaf ear being on the side with the clearest eye.
+It happens that the cat is deaf only in one ear; for example, in this case, in white cats with odd eyes (one blue eye and the other of another color), the deaf ear is on the side with the clearest eye.
 All-white cats with blue eyes have a high risk of being deaf.